nareshkumart07/Face-Detection-and-Face-Verification-System/README.md

 A robust, web-based Face Verification System built with FastAPI and InsightFace.
 This application allows users to register their faces via a live camera interface and verify their identity against a database of stored embeddings.

-It is designed to be mobile-friendly and easily deployable on cloud platforms like Railway.
+It is designed to be mobile-friendly and easily deployable on cloud platforms like Railway,AWS, Digital Ocean .

 🚀 Features